eggy03/PaperTrailBot/README.md

 ## v1.2.2 Legacy
-Checkout the guide for hosting the legacy version [here](https://github.com/Egg-03/PaperTrailBot/blob/legacy-v1.2.2/README.md).
+Checkout the guide for hosting the legacy version [here](https://github.com/Egg-03/PaperTrailBot/blob/legacy-v1.2.2/README.md). v1.2.2 has unresolved bugs and runs on JDA 5.
+It is recommended to not use that version anymore.

 ## V2 and above
 Since v2, the project has been split into two services: